csyxwei/OroJaR/progan_experiments/README.md

 ![Teaser image](../teaser_images/complex1.gif)
 ![Teaser image](../teaser_images/complex2.gif)

-This repo contains a TensorFlow implementation of the Orothogal Jocabian Regularization applied to ProgressiveGAN.
+This repo contains a TensorFlow implementation of the Orothogonal Jacobian Regularization applied to ProgressiveGAN.
 The code is based on the [Hessian Penalty](https://github.com/wpeebles/hessian_penalty), we thank the authors for their excellent work.

 ## Setup